FLORIDA MERMAID RUM

 1: CLEAR & PLANT

 Sugar cane is in the same family as grass and grows in tall, narrow stalks or canes.
-Sugar cane is planted in ruts on its side in the fall.
+In the fall, it is planted in ruts on its side.

 It requires no maintenance over the winter, and in spring, you’ll be greeted with sugar cane sprouts that will grow as tall as bamboo.